 How the Site is Run

 The site is run by a group of volunteers.
-We try to give as much public exposure as possible to what we do on the DOL home page, in Deddington News, and at occasional public meetings.
+We try to give as much public exposure as possible to what we do on the DOL home page and in Deddington News.
 Overall management of the site, review of material, checking compliance with our own code of conduct (see below) etc. is done by the Website Editorial Group (WEG).
-Members in 2019 are: Rob Forsyth (Chair), Mary Robinson and David Rogers.
+Members in 2021 are: Mary Robinson and David Rogers.